 Toot toot.
 Hurray, we’ve nearly made it through the night sleeping (ok, some nights).
 Next stop on the toddler train is toilet training.
 Whether you don’t mind the dirty nappies or you can’t wait to see the back of them, the one thing you can’t wrap up in a nappy is your mattress.
 Or can you?
-We’ve created our Expect-a-Spill sheets so your mattress is protected, your little one sleeps in quilted comfort and your washing machine does the hard work instead of your bank account.
+We’ve created our Expect-a-Spill sheets and bed pads to make your life easier...keeping your mattress is protected, your little one in quilted (sleeping!) comfort and your washing machine doing the hard work instead of your bank account.

 Toilet training is stressful enough as it is, the last thing we want to be doing is stripping the bed every day and googling “how to get rid of pee smell” in the middle of the night as we frantically pour baking soda over stain and hope for the best.